-Dozens of flights cancelled in Switzerland due to strikes in Germany
+Over 100 flights cancelled in Switzerland due to strikes in Germany

 SWISS flights are caught up in strike action at Hamburg airport.

+At the EuroAirport in Basel, 10 departures and 11 arrivals were cancelled on Monday, according to the airport website.

 Most flights were cancelled 24 hours in advance.
 Passengers have been advised by the airlines not to travel to the airport.
-The airport advises passengers to check the status of their flight in advance.
+The Zurich airport advises passengers to check the status of their flight in advance.

-Translated from French with DeepL/gw
+Adapted from French with DeepL/gw

 This news story has been written and carefully fact-checked by an external editorial team.
 At SWI swissinfo.ch we select the most relevant news for an international audience and use automatic translation tools such as DeepL to translate it into English.
 Providing you with automatically translated news gives us the time to write more in-depth articles.